rsksmart/rLogin-sample-apps/permissioned-app/README.md

 ## Install:

-Installs the backend dependecies and then the React frontent dependecies.
+Installs the backend dependencies and then the React frontend dependencies.

 ```
 yarn setup